navinsinghmed/springboard_comprehensive_navin/weather-app-2/README.md

 This app allows you to enter a city and obtain weather data for that city including temperature, feels like temperature, humidity, and windspeed.

+The user simply enters a city and will see all the above features.

+Technology Stack: Front-End:
+-HTML
+-CSS

+Back-End:
+-Javascript
+-ReactJS